softonic/homing-pigeon/README.md

 #### Read interfaces

 ##### RabbitMQ

-Reader interface can handle acks and nacks.
-Nacks will be automatically sent to dead letter channel withouth retrying
+Reader interface reads messages from a single queue and acks or (optionally) nacks the message, depending as the writer will indicate.
+All nacks will be automatically dead lettered without retrying

 #### Write interfaces